 Per the ADA... anyone who has a disability, has a record of such disability or is regarded as so.
 A disability is defined as a physical or mental impairment that limits one or more major life activities.

 To set up an appointment call (208) 792-2211 or come in to Reid Centennial Hall Room 111.
-Complete paperwork.
+Online paperwork will be completed at the appointment.
 Bring appropriate documentation, if available to the appointment.

 Documentation that addresses what your disability is, how it impacts you, assistive devices or services, and the credentials of the diagnosing professional.

 Lewis-Clark State College enhances and promotes the free exchange of ideas in an environment that celebrates the dignity, worth and contribution of all ethnic,and cultural backgrounds.
 Lewis-Clark State College is an Affirmative Action/Equal Opportunity Employer and has a strong commitment to the principle of diversity.
-We have a policy of nondiscrimination on the basis of race, color, religion, age, sex, national origin, handicap, or status as a disabled veteran or Vietnam-era veteran.
+We have a policy of nondiscrimination on the basis of race, color, religion, age, sex, national origin, disability, veteran status, or sexual orientation.

 Students need to contact the office at the beginning of each semester to arrange for accommodations.
 Providing the Disability Counselor with proper documentation of the disability and suggested accommodations will speed the process.